Plan History and Purpose

 - $50,000 reduced by any previous loans you have outstanding and the amount by which your highest outstanding loan balance from all retirement plans during the prior 12 months exceeds your outstanding loan balance from all retirement plans on the date your loan application is approved, and

 - 50% of your vested interest in all your retirement plan accounts.

 You may have no more than 1 home purchase and 2 personal loans at any time.

-Click here to review NHSE's Procedures Applicable to Participant Loans.
+Click here to review NSHE's Procedures Applicable to Participant Loans.